trustbridge/intergov/DEVELOPMENT.rst

 * demo-{country_name}.env is importer per country (in the Git)
 * demo-{country_name}-local.env (gitignored, developer-specific and secret values

-Regarding channels: by default it's configured to send AU and SG messages to the remote-deployed cloud channel with JWT auth (which won't work until you configure secret auth parameters like IGL_OAUTH_CLIENT_ID, IGL_OAUTH_CLIENT_SECRET and so on) and to send FR messages to the channel working on port 7500 of the host machine.
+Regarding channels: by default it's configured to send AU and SG messages to the remote-deployed cloud channel with JWT auth (which won't work until you configure secret auth parameters) and to send FR messages to the channel working on port 7500 of the host machine.
 Update IGL_MCHR_ROUTING_TABLE to tune that behaviour.
-See https://github.com/trustbridge/shared-db-channel to start your local channel on this port.
+See https://github.com/trustbridge/shared-db-channel regarding starting your local channel on this port.
+Or just ask trustrbidge mantainers for some secret keys for the test setups.

 Setups are linked through the ``intercountries`` network and have hostnames equal to their container names (AU_ig_document_api and CN_ig_document_api). obj_spider has this network and can access document APIs from the both setups for example.